Verbina29/HiNoon/README.md

 # HiNoon
- HiNoon is a lot of things.
-It is a Quilt 1.19.2 modpack based around cave survival, magic, being a vampire, and doDaylightCycle false.
-It is currently planned to have quests.
-It is currently a personal project, but may become an AIGO pack in the future.
+ HiNoon is an underground survival pack with a twist: everyone is a vampire, and it's always noon.
+It also has light cowboy theming.
+It's the first AIGO pack that I plan to release publically.